viacheslavplatonov/viacheslavplatonov/README.md

  - 🌱 I’m currently learning how to make ios app better :)
  - 📚 In addition, I try to be in good shape all the time, which helps the technical literature and some conference
- - 😎 Doing something cool on the Moscow Metro
+ - 😎 Doing something cool it the Moscow Metro app

  ![Codewars](https://github.r2v.ch/codewars?user=vplatonovv&name=true&top_languages=true&stroke=%23b362ff&theme=purple_dark)